netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-use-cases.md

 -  **Keep-Alive (KA)**: Send periodic TCP keep-alive (KA) probes to check if the peer is still up.

-    The following is a sample annotation of TCP profile to enable TCP keep-alive (KA) on the Ingress Citrix ADC:
+    The following is a sample annotation of TCP profile to enable TCP keep-alive (KA) on the Ingress Netscaler:

         ingress.citrix.com/frontend_tcpprofile: '{"ka" : "enabled", "kaprobeupdatelastactivity":"enabled", "KAconnIdleTime": "900",  "kamaxprobes" : "3",  "kaprobeinterval" : "75"}